 - Halfed performance for each additional cluster node.
 In a PRTG failover cluster, the monitoring load doubles with each cluster node.
 In a single failover cluster, please divide our recommended numbers from above in half.
 We recommend a single failover setup if you need fail-safe monitoring.
 This consists of two PRTG core servers, each working as a cluster node.

-- When you use more then 2,500 sensors you should use 5 minutes intervals (instead of 1 minute) or longer
+- When you use more than 2,500 sensors you should use 5 minutes intervals (instead of 1 minute) or longer.

 - Some sensor types create much more load than others.
 For example, Ping and SNMP sensors create much less load than complex sensors like xFlow sensors, VMware sensors, Sensor Factory sensors, WMI sensors, or Syslog/Trap receiver sensors, to name just a few examples.